Categories

-A Criticism of Etsy Print on Demand
+Criticisms of Etsy Print On Demand

-But not everybody has the tools at home to print and apply their unique designs to quality-made products.
-And that’s where print on demand comes into play.
+However, not everyone has the tools at home to print and apply their unique designs to quality-made products.

 So, here’s what you should and shouldn’t do when it comes to print on demand for Etsy: